Superior Donuts (TV series)

-Superior Donuts is an American sitcom television series based on the play of the same name by Tracy Letts that aired on CBS from February 2, 2017, to May 14, 2018.
+Superior Donuts is an American television sitcom based on the play by Tracy Letts that aired on CBS from February 2, 2017, to May 14, 2018.
 It was produced by Daily Productions, Goldman-Donovan Productions and Teitelbaum Artists, in association with CBS Television Studios.
 Neil Goldman and Garrett Donovan served as showrunners.

 On March 23, 2017, CBS renewed the series for a second season which premiered on October 30, 2017.
 On November 27, 2017, CBS ordered an additional eight episodes for the second season, bringing the total to 21 episodes.
 On May 12, 2018, CBS cancelled the series after two seasons and 34 episodes due to low ratings.

 Synopsis

 The series revolves around the relationship between donut shop owner Arthur Przybyszewski (Judd Hirsch), his new young employee, Franco Wicks (Jermaine Fowler), and the shop's various patrons in Chicago's Uptown neighborhood.
 With the donut shop struggling financially, Franco makes suggestions for improvement and modernization to the sometimes reluctant Arthur.
 Superior Donuts' supportive regulars include loyal patron Randy (Katey Sagal), a cop whose late father was Arthur's best friend; in season one only, her over-eager rookie partner, James (Darien Sills-Evans); Tush (David Koechner), a colorful customer who uses the shop counter as a makeshift office where he keeps tabs on a variety of odd jobs via fax machine; in season one only, Maya (Anna Baryshnikov), a privileged grad-school student working on her Ph.
 D; and Sweatpants (Rell Battle), Franco's longtime friend who's willing to dress as a donut to help drum up more business.
 Looking to cash in on the urban renewal is Arthur's over-caffeinated neighbor, aspiring real estate capitalist Fawz (Maz Jobrani), who pushes Arthur on a daily basis to sell the building to him.
 Season two introduces Sofia (Diane Guerrero), a food truck owner whom Franco befriends quickly.